andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 #### When to use Reviewed Commits

-==Reviewed Commits always introduces some latency into the integration process, encouraging a lower integration frequency.==
+<mark>Reviewed Commits always introduces some latency into the integration process, encouraging a lower integration frequency.</mark>

 [Pair Programming](https://martinfowler.com/bliki/PairProgramming.html) offers a continuous code review process, with a faster feedback cycle than waiting for a code review.
 (Like Continuous Integration and Refactoring, it's one of the original practices of [Extreme Programming](https://martinfowler.com/bliki/ExtremeProgramming.html)).

 Many teams that use reviewed commits don't do them quickly enough.
 The valuable feedback that they can offer then comes too late to be useful.
 At that point there's an awkward choice between a lot of rework, or accepting something that may work, but undermines the quality of the code-base.

-Code review isn't confined to before the code hits the mainline. ==Many tech leaders find it useful to review code after a commit, catching up with developers when they see concerns.== A culture of refactoring is valuable here.
+Code review isn't confined to before the code hits the mainline. <mark>Many tech leaders find it useful to review code after a commit, catching up with developers when they see concerns.</mark> A culture of refactoring is valuable here.
 Done well this sets up a community where everyone on the team is regularly reviewing the code base and fixing problems that they see.

 The trade-offs around reviewed commits rest primarily on the social structure of the team.
 The project leader (like a maintainer) trusts a small (perhaps singular) group of maintainers, and is wary of code contributed from the rest of the team.
-Team members may be allocated to multiple projects at once, making them much more like open-source contributors. ==If such a social structure exists, then Reviewed Commits and Feature Branching make a great deal of sense.
-But a team with a higher degree of trust often finds other mechanisms keep code quality high without adding friction to the integration process.==
+Team members may be allocated to multiple projects at once, making them much more like open-source contributors. <mark>If such a social structure exists, then Reviewed Commits and Feature Branching make a great deal of sense.
+But a team with a higher degree of trust often finds other mechanisms keep code quality high without adding friction to the integration process.</mark>

 So, while reviewed commits can be a valuable practice, it's by no means a necessary route to a healthy code base, particularly if you're looking to grow a well-balanced team that isn't overly dependent on its initial leader.